Amsterdam/GOB-Import/README.md

 - `SECURE_SALT` and `SECURE_PASSWORD`
   - shared with [GOB API](https://github.com/Amsterdam/GOB-API) (symmetrical encryption).
-    GOB Import is responsable for the encryption and GOB API uses the secrets for decryption
+    GOB Import is responsible for the encryption and GOB API uses the secrets for decryption

 # Docker